t1stm/ThirtyDollarTools/README.md

 The **Thirty Dollar Converter** is a tool that perfectly outputs a Thirty Dollar Composition to a WAVE audio file.
+It's the perfect way to make a **high quality export of an audio file from a sequence, to use in a video** or somewhere else, since it doesn't rely on the performance enhancements the audio engine of the Thirty Dollar Website uses.

 The only limitation is your system's RAM capacity and the time you can leave your device powered on.